-Rania M Rafik Khalil is a lecturer in the Department of English Language and Literature, Faculty of Arts and Humanities and holds the positions of Research and Postgraduate Studies Coordinator, Internationalisation Coordinator and the Advising and Language Support Office (ALSO) Coordinator.
-Dr Khalil is the Acting Director of the Research Centre for Irish Studies (RCIS) which she established in October 2020 at the BUE.
+Dr. Rania M Rafik Khalil is an associate professor of English and Irish literature in the Department of English Language and Literature, Faculty of Arts and Humanities.
+In addition, she holds the position of Research and Postgraduate Studies Coordinator and she is the Director of the Research Centre for Irish Studies (RCIS) which she established in October 2020 at the BUE.

-Her research publications focus on East Asian-Canadian theatre, Irish drama, Aboriginal Australian theatre and Ecofeminism in drama, in addition to English language teaching and learning pedagogy, assessment, flipped teaching, curriculum design, learning disabilities and student support strategies in higher education.
+Her research publications focus on East Asian-Canadian theatre, Irish drama, Aboriginal Australian theatre, Ecofeminism in drama and Psychoanalysis.
+Her publications also include research on assessment, student support in higher education and flipped pedagogy.

 CELTA, University of Cambridge, UK